kbgassaway/DADA/week8.md

 <br><br>
 ## Week 8 Write-Up:  Messaging Security

-You may never have had to deal with malware infecting your computer but if you own an email account, you have seen spam and have been a target of phishing attempts.
+You may never have had to deal with malware infecting your computer but if you own an email account (and tip of the hat if you do not), you have seen spam and have been a target of phishing attempts.
 <br><br>

 ### Spam